The surprising healthcare costs of diabetic neuropathy . . .

 Diabetes and diabetic neuropathy place a growing burden on healthcare systems around the world.
 The most impactful strategy for reducing the healthcare costs associated with diabetic neuropathy are from reducing the risk of developing the condition.

-Reduce Risk by maintaining control of blood sugar is the most effective strategy for preventing the development or progression of neuropathy.
+Reduce Risk - maintaining control of blood sugar is the most effective strategy for preventing the development or progression of neuropathy.
 High blood sugar is the primary risk factor for neuropathy.

 Protect Nerves and Repair Nerve Damage is the only strategy to stop and reverse the impact of neuropathy.
 Pharmaceutical therapy, including opioids and antidepressants, can only manage symptoms and do not address the nerve damage that is causing the symptoms.
-Nutarniq Essentials is the only evidence-based therapy for neuropathy that has been shown to protect nerves from damage and support nerve regeneration in patients with diabetes.
+Frontline Neuropathy is the only evidence-based therapy for neuropathy that has been shown to protect nerves from damage and support nerve regeneration in patients with diabetes.